 - In the Animorphs series, "Zero-space" or "Z-space" is supposed to be anti-space which can be used for faster-than-light travel.
 However, it also shifts, so how fast it can take you to a given location may vary.
 (This is part of the reason why Earth isn't getting much help from the Andalites for most of the series.)
 This is also where Shapeshifter Baggage goes and where new matter comes from.
 Don't worry; the chances of a stray spaceship hitting your spare mass when you're in morph is infinitesimally small.
 Yes, of course it still almost kills our protagonists at one point.

-- Iain M. Banks's Culture novels feature two types of Hyperspace: Ultraspace and Infraspace.
+- Iain Banks' The Culture novels feature two types of Hyperspace: Ultraspace and Infraspace.
 This is a result of the description of the nature of the Universe in those novels - as the Universe expands, other Universes are expanding "inside" it (in a multi-dimensional analogue of a kind of expanding onion, with the individual layers of the onion representing Universes).
 Hyperspace is found "in between" the Universes, with Ultraspace defined as the Hyperspace between a Universe and the one "above" it and Infraspace being defined as the one between a Universe and the one "below" it.
 The current method of travel amongst The Culture is to alternate between the two, accelerating first in one then switching to the other over and over until max speed is reached, then sticking with whichever is desired.
 Interestingly, these spaces appear to have a plasticity — a ship that is accelerating hard or breaking hard is described as creating churning waves in whichever space it's in.

 - Then there's the Excession, which shocks every AI Mind which sees it as it is somehow connected to Infraspace and Ultraspace simultaneously, acting as a bridge between three universes at once.